-- 6.4.
+- 5.4.
 Any person or body who considers our arrangements unlawful, or not in compliance with the Code or relevant law relating to admissions, can make an objection to the schools adjudicator.
-The schools adjudicator must consider whether the referred arrangements comply with the Code and with the law relating to admissions. - 6.5.
-Objections to admission arrangements for entry in September 2024 must be referred to the schools adjudicator by 15 May 2023.
+The schools adjudicator must consider whether the referred arrangements comply with the Code and with the law relating to admissions. - 5.5.
+Objections to admission arrangements for entry in September 2026 must be referred to the schools adjudicator by 15 May 2025.

-7. Mid Term Admissions
+6. Mid Term Admissions

-- 7.1.
-Admissions to Reception during the Autumn Term are managed by the Local Authority, who will hold any waiting list. - 7.2.
-Mid-term or In-Year applications - 7.3.
-Mid-term applications will be dealt with using the same admissions criteria given above.
+- 6.1 Admissions to Reception during the Autumn Term are managed by the Local Authority, who will hold any waiting list.
+The waiting lists for all year groups are held and maintained on the school's behalf by Shropshire Council for the academic year.
+The waiting list are held in strict accordance with our published oversubscription criteria and reranked after each additional child is added to the waiting list.
+Should a vacancy become available the highest ranked application held in accordance with the published oversubscription criteria will be offered a place at the school. - 6.2 Mid-term applications will be dealt with using the same admissions criteria given above.
 Applications must be made via the Shropshire Council online portal (Synergy Homepage (shropshire.gov.uk) If there is a space in the relevant year group a place will be offered.
 A formal letter from Shropshire Council's Admissions Team will be sent to the parent advising them of the offer and the need to contact school directly to arrange a start date.

-- 7.4.
-If there are no vacancies in the year group, Shropshire Council's Admission Team will speak to the Headteacher to consider whether additional places can be offered.
-A decision must be notified to parents within 15 days of making the application. - 7.5.
-If a place cannot be offered, parents will receive a formal letter and information on how to appeal against the decision from Shropshire Council's School Admissions Team. - 7.6.
-Shropshire Council will maintain a waiting list for unsuccessful applicants.
+- 6.3 If there are no vacancies in the year group, Shropshire Council's Admission Team will speak to the Headteacher to consider whether additional places can be offered.
+A decision must be notified to parents within 15 days of making the application. - 6.4 If a place cannot be offered, parents will receive a formal letter and information on how to appeal against the decision from Shropshire Council's School Admissions Team. - 6.5 Shropshire Council will maintain a waiting list for unsuccessful applicants.
 If any vacancies arise, places will be offered to applicants included on the waiting list in strict accordance with normal published oversubscription criteria.
 If a place can be offered the applicant will be expected to take up the place within 6 school weeks or by the start of the next half term, whichever is the earliest date, with the exception of Reception children who have deferred entry until later in the same academic year.
 If an offer of a place is refused, the name will be removed from the waiting list.

-8. Monitoring and review
+7 Monitoring and review

-- 8.1.
-This policy will be reviewed by the Trust and Local Governing Body of the school on an annual basis. - 8.2.
-Alveley Primary School may propose changes to these arrangements each year. - 8.3.
-TrustEd Schools Alliance, as the Admissions Authority, is responsible for determining the admissions arrangements, ensuring consultation takes place as needed, within the prescribed timescales. - 8.4.
-Any changes must be consulted on and where no changes are made, consultation is required at least every seven years.
+- 7.2 This policy will be reviewed by the Trust and Local Governing Body of the school on an annual basis. - 7.3 Alveley Primary School may propose changes to these arrangements each year. - 7.4 TrustEd Schools Alliance, as the Admissions Authority, is responsible for determining the admissions arrangements, ensuring consultation takes place as needed, within the prescribed timescales. - 7.5 Any changes must be consulted on and where no changes are made, consultation is required at least every seven years.